Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Discussion

 \subsection{the local field}

 For comparison to experiment, any theory of refractive effects on transition strengths and lifetimes must include local field enhancements.
 Beyond the refractive effects for line spectra treated by Nienhuis and Alkemade,\cite{RN2514} and by Milonni\cite{RN4102,RN5} our results give refractive index and local field effects on broadband electric-dipole absorption and emission in dispersive media.
-The local field effect inside a medium can be treated either as enhancement of the field or as enhancement of the transition dipole (see \S 9 of ref. \onlinecite{RN422}).
-Born and Huang have argued that the picture in which the local field alters the transition dipole is more widely applicable.\cite{RN422} Both viewpoints verify the results obtained here against the expressions for refractive effects inside a nondispersive medium that were elegantly tested by Lamouche \textit{et al.}\cite{RN1979}
+The local field effect inside a medium can be treated either as enhancement of the field, as enhancement of the transition dipole, or as a combination (see \S 9 of ref. \onlinecite{RN422}).
+Consistent with any of these approaches, the local field factor and dipole strength spectra always appear together as a product in expressions for the spontaneous emission spectral density and stimulated transition cross-section spectra.
+The results obtained here can be verified against the expressions for refractive effects inside a nondispersive medium that were elegantly tested by Lamouche \textit{et al.}\cite{RN1979}

 Local fields effects are often just as significant as refractive index and dielectric constant effects for electric-dipole transitions in dielectrics,\cite{RN2902} but can be obscured by specific solvent-solute interactions that are not contained within electromagnetic theory.\cite{RN1979} The refractive index and dielectric constant effects in Eqs. (\ref{sigd2NMeq}) and (\ref{afromd2nm}) are in agreement with experimental results on solvent mixtures containing single dye molecules inside inverse micelles that are much smaller than the wavelength of light.\cite{RN1979} These beautiful studies conceptually include the entire interior of the inverse micelle in calculating the electric-dipole transition moment and calculate the solvent mixture dependent local field factor for the inverse micelle from macroscopic electromagnetic theory.
 This use of a local-field factor is possible because the micelles (radius $\sim$ 1.5 nm) are much smaller than the wavelengths of light involved ($\sim$ 600 nm).